Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 *A tenant can refer to either a user, a client, or an organization.*
 {{% /aside-image %}}

-*Tenant* is loosely defined, but it's typically used to describe either a **user**, a **client**, or an **organization**.
+*Tenant* is a loosely defined term, but it's typically used to describe either a **user**, a **client**, or an **organization**.
 For example an organization on GitHub with it's own set of repositories can be regarded as a tenant, while a GitHub user may also be considered one.
 Another example can be of a SaaS application where the tenant is a *client* and users are owned by the tenant rather than being the tenant themselves.
+In paid applications it is typically the tenant who pays, which in it of itself is the true definition of a tenant.

 ### Data Isolation